khalladay/khalladay.github.com/_posts/2017-08-30-Vulkan-Uniform-Buffers-pt2.md

 <br><br>
 </div>

-Howeveer, while testing this, I realized that (for the Single Buffer Approach), I could reduce the need for this allocation at all with a very small amount of effort.
+However, while testing this, I realized that (for the Single Buffer Approach), I could reduce the need for this allocation at all with a very small amount of effort.
 If I could get the mapped pointer to the buffer before I pass this data to the draw function, I could save myself a lot of effort.
 So I rearranged things a bit to try that out:

 {% highlight c %}
 //abbreviated code